 Sometimes free is too high a price

 Apple’s business model is about selling hardware and services like Apple Music. iOS is made for that purpose.

 Google’s business model is selling advertising.
 Android’s key commercial goal purpose is to collect data so Google can sell more ads.
 Google doesn’t even sell its software to phone makers.
 They get it free.
 This tells you everything.

 You might be cool with that.
 You may think owning an Android phone means you’ll see better targeted advertising.
 And it is fair to say Apple collects data.
 But there’s a difference between data collection being a byproduct and being the goal.

 The problem comes when Apple engineers make a choice about how something works.
 Their point of reference is how do we make this experience better?

 Google engineers ask themselves the same question.
 But they’ll also think about opportunities to collect more data.

 Android not all bad

 Android has its charms.
-Apart from anything else, there wouldn’t be affordable smartphones without Google’s mobile operating system.
+Apart from anything else, there wouldn’t be affordable phones without Google’s mobile operating system.
 Not everybody can afford to pay Apple’s premium prices.
 Not everybody wants to pay a premium.
-Android means you can get a basic smartphone for a few hundred dollars instead of the $1000 plus for premium phones.
+Android means you can get a decent phone for a few hundred dollars.

-And let’s not forget Android allowed Samsung, HTC, Huawei and others to get into the smartphone market.
+And let’s not forget Android allowed Samsung and others to get into the phone market.
 It made competition possible.
 For that Google deserves everyone’s thanks.